0xmichalis/nftbk/README.md

 - `config_chains.toml`: Contains RPC URLs for different chains
 - `config_tokens.toml`: Contains the NFT tokens to back up

-Currently `config_chains.toml` includes a few prepopulated RPCs and for Ethereum specifically, you would need to use an Alchemy API key that can be configured as `ETH_RPC_API_KEY` inside an `.env` file.
-Or choose to use a different RPC altogether.
+Currently `config_chains.toml` includes a few prepopulated RPCs.
+Alchemy RPCs are used for EVM chains with an API key that can be configured as `EVM_RPC_API_KEY` inside an `.env` file.
+You can also choose to use different RPCs altogether.
 For `config_tokens.toml`, there is an `example_config_tokens.toml` that you can update as needed with the tokens to backup.

 ### Generate config from gallery.so